Copyright Guidelines for the University of Guelph Library

 A general guide to copying in an educational context has been posted at photocopying, printing, and scanning equipment in the library and throughout campus.
 For more detailed information, please review the Canadian Copyright Act (PDF - 1.2mb), and the University's Fair Dealing Policy (PDF - 20kb).
 Instructors may also wish to consult the Copyright Guide for Instructors (PDF - 150kb) on the library's website.

 For additional assistance, contact Heather Martin, Copyright Officer, 519-824-4120 extension 54701, or send an email to email@example.com.

-Members of the University community who engage in prohibited copying could be in violation of the Copyright Act.
-Engaging in infringing activities may result in claims which may have serious financial implications for the University and potentially, for individuals.
-If you are a member of the university community and you receive notice from a copyright owner alleging infringement of copyright, immediately contact Rebecca Graham, Chief Information Officer and Chief Librarian, 519-824-4120 extension 52181, or send an email email@example.com.
+Members of the university community who engage in prohibited copying could be in violation of the Copyright Act.
+Engaging in infringing activities may result in claims which may have serious financial implications for the university and potentially, for individuals.
+If you are a member of the university community and you receive notice from a copyright owner alleging infringement of copyright, immediately contact Rebecca Graham, University Librarian, 519-824-4120 extension 52181, or send an email firstname.lastname@example.org.